adevinta/zoe/docs/basics/prepare.md

 ## Configuring zoe

-Zoe uses a central configuration file to store all the information related to the kafka clusters that we want to interact with.
+Zoe uses a central configuration file to store all the information related to the kafka clusters we may interact with.
 This file keeps all the cluster properties (`bootstrap.servers`, etc.) and topics configuration so we don't have to repeat them again and again each time we want to interact with the cluster.

 We can easily initialize a default configuration file using :